-- 1. Support legislation that streamlines the development of housing that is affordable, especially in locations that are close to transit, schools and other public services. - Support legislation or actions to expand eligibility for state funding so it may be used to enhance Napa County's Worker Proximity Program and Accessory Dwelling Unit Loan programs. - 3.
+- 1. Support legislation that streamlines the development of housing that is affordable, especially in locations that are close to transit, schools and other public services. - Support legislation or actions to expand eligibility for state funding so it may be used to enhance programs such as the Napa County's Worker Proximity Program and Accessory Dwelling Unit Loan programs. - 3.
 Support legislation to provide additional funding for farmworker housing and for rehabilitation and preservation of existing affordable housing.